 10. Echo Valley Park Campground

-Backdropped by the inspiring granite pillars of the Black Hills, Echo Valley Park Campground provides a quiet place to recharge as you explore the surrounding area.
-The Crazy Horse Memorial can be seen from the Echo Valley Park driveway, and once inside the campgrounds, visitors have easy access to the Buckhorn Wilderness Area, where you won't run into any crowds.
+Inspiring granite pillars of the Black Hills backdrop the commercial Echo Valley Park Campground, less than 15 miles from Mount Rushmore.
+The Crazy Horse Memorial can also be seen from the driveway, and once inside the campgrounds, visitors have easy access to the Buckhorn Wilderness Area, where you won't run into any crowds.

-Split between RV capabilities and tent-only sites, Echo Valley provides potable water, a shower house and laundry facility, as well as scenic grounds to explore on your own.
+This private campground is split between RV capabilities and tent-only sites.
+Every camper has access to potable water, a shower house, a laundry facility, and scenic grounds to explore on their own.

 Address: 12129 Echo Valley Road, Custer, South Dakota